 Waterproof labels are made from synthetic materials which are weatherproof, water and oil resistant.
 There are many different synthetic materials available that are suitable for waterproof labels which include:

 Read more below to find out which material is suitable for your application.

 Waterproof labels are weatherproof, water and oil resistant labels and suitable for outdoor, industrial and chemical labeling use.
 There are many choices within the synthetic range of materials.
 All have different properties to suit different situations.
 Below are the three materials that belong to the stock range and are suitable for most eventualities.

-- Lasertuf Polyester has good tear resistance, good weathering and does not stretch.
-Overall, the product prints well because it is thinner than the polyethylene & polyolefin.
+Has good tear resistance, good weathering and does not stretch.
+Overall, the product prints well because it is thinner than the polyethylene and polyolefin.
 It can be susceptible to static which can give problems for the user with print feed and handling.
 It is recommended to separate the sheets prior to printing.
-(See our stock range of A4 Sheets or SRA3 Sheets)

-- Lasertuf Polyolefin (MWPO): This material is flexible and stretches but it is not as thick as Polyethylene, so is more printer friendly.
+This material is flexible and stretches but it is not as thick as polyethylene, so it is more printer friendly.
 It is also very good to handle for the user and sticks very well.
 Also, conforms to shapes better than polyester, but not quite as well as polyethylene.
-(See our stock range of A4 sheets online)

-- Lasertuf Polyethylene (MWPE): This material is also flexible and stretches and has proved to be easier to handle for the person applying the labels.
+Also flexible and stretches well and has proved to be easier to handle for the person applying the labels.
 The thickness of the material can present some printer issues.
 It has good resistance to static so that is an advantage in the handling.
 It conforms to difficult shapes better than polyester.

 View our stock range of A4 weatherproof labels online.